NewAlexandria/leadership_readme/interviewing.md

     1. This is, and always will be, a collegial environment.
 Tech will never stop mutating.
 Keep learning.

-> Be Brave, Be Smart, and Give a Shit.
+> Be Brave, Be Smart, and Give a Shit

 # References